-If you are like me and have boys, it is probably also one of your least favorite places to clean.
+If you are like me, it is most likely one of your least favorite places to clean.
 Luckily, a checklist and some natural cleaners can make quick work of cleaning the bathroom.

 Just like windows, mirrors can be cleaned with a 50/50 vinegar and water mix in a spray bottle and wiped with old rags from cut-up t-shirts or newspaper (paper towels leave a lot of residue with this method).

 The easiest way, if you have them, is to use microfiber cloths (1 regular one wet, and one polishing one dry, or just one regular wet one and one regular dry) to clean without the need for chemicals at all.